awsdocs/aws-storagegateway-user-guide/doc_source/troubleshooting-file-share-issues.md

 SMB file shares have the following restrictions:

 1. When the same client attempts to mount both an Active Directory and Guest access SMB file share the following error message is displayed: `Multiple connections to a server or shared resource by the same user, using more than one user name, are not allowed.
 Disconnect all previous connections to the server or shared resource and try again.`

-1. A Windows user cannot remain connected to two Guest Access SMB file shares, and may be disconnected when a new Guest Access connection is established\.

 1. A Windows client can't mount both a Guest Access and an Active Directory SMB file share that is exported by the same gateway\.